 The token type push sends a cryptographic challenge via the Google Firebase service to the smartphone of the user.
 This push notification is displayed on the smartphone of the user with a text that tells the user that he or somebody else requests to login to a service.
-The can simply accept this request.
+The user can simply accept this request.
 The smartphone sends a cryptographically signed response to the privacyIDEA server and the login request gets marked as confirmed in the privacyIDEA server.
 The application checks for this mark and logs the user in automatically.
+For an example of how the components in a typical deployment of push tokens interact reference the following diagram.